"Where Confidence and Manners Matter"

 Meet Our Dance Instructor: Greg Thorp

 Greg Thorp is a Junior Assembly Cotillion institution all on his own.
 He attended Junior Assembly Cotillion as a student for four years and also served as a Junior Assistant.
-We’re proud that he’s served as our Dance Instructor for more than 35 years.
-He recently celebrated 52 years with JAC from the time he started as a 6th grade student.
+We’re proud that he’s served as our Dance Instructor for more than 36 years.
+He recently celebrated 53 years with JAC from the time he started as a 6th grade student.
 Impressive!
 Greg is a skilled electrician by day and our beloved Dance Instructor by night.
 Dancing has always been near and dear to his heart.
 He’s married with two adult sons, so he knows his audience well!

-Caroline Willhite is born and raised in Richmond, Virginia and attended Junior Assembly Cotillion from sixth through ninth grade, and then became a junior assistant.
+Liz Stanko and Caroline Willhite direct the dances each season.
+Like Liz, Caroline was born and raised in Richmond, Virginia and took part in Junior Assembly Cotillion from sixth through ninth grade and then became a junior assistant.
 She attended James Madison University for her undergrad and University of Virginia for her Masters’ in Speech Pathology.
-Caroline works for a private practice and spends most of her time with preschool and elementary-aged children.
-Caroline loves dancing, yet when she is not at cotillion she loves finding new books to read, playing with her dog, and spending time with friends and family.
+Caroline works for a public elementary school in Chesterfield county and spends most of her time with elementary-aged children.
+Caroline loves dancing, yet when she is not at cotillion she loves finding new books to read, playing with her dog, and spending time with her fiancé, friends and family.

 Liz Stanko